kevinzhuang01/srp_2025/_profiles/miriamasare-baiden.md

   healthcare settings, particularly in resource-constrained environments.
 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Health Sciences
+motivation: "Growing up in Africa, I witnessed firsthand how malnutrition and limited access to healthcare created cascading health problems.
+Many children suffered from kwashiorkor and rickets, while adults developed diabetes that often went undiagnosed until it led to strokes.
+I vividly remember my grandfatherâ\x80\x99s stroke, which ultimately claimed his life, and as a child, I became determined to find ways to prevent such tragedies.
+Although I could not see myself in a traditional clinical role because the sight of blood made me queasy, I was drawn to computers and their possibilities.
+After high school, I enrolled in a three-month software course that ignited an unexpected passion for technology.
+Though my journey through college was challenging, I persevered and went on to complete both my bachelorâ\x80\x99s and masterâ\x80\x99s degrees.
+At one point, I questioned whether I could fulfill my passion for addressing the health and nutrition concerns I had witnessed in my childhood through computer science.
+Still, I held on to the hope that I could one day reconnect my technical training with my early interest in health.
+Fortunately, the rise of AI in healthcare offered a way to unite these two paths, enabling me to tackle health challenges by developing intelligent systems that improve outcomes and promote equity, especially for populations that existing technologies often fail to serve adequately.
+Pressure injury detection particularly caught my attention because malnutrition is a key risk factor, and early detection remains especially difficult in patients with darker skin tones.
+Motivated by these challenges, I began investigating the feasibility of using thermography, combined with deep learning, to identify early tissue damage that precedes pressure ulcers.
+I am deeply inspired by the transformative potential of AI-driven approaches to advance health equity, and I see this fellowship as an ideal opportunity to refine my research through mentorship and collaboration, ultimately contributing to AI tools that ensure equitable healthcare for all populations."
 ---

 ## Academic Interests